Summer may be coming to an end, but a gardener’s job is never done!

 As a general rule, your plants should receive about 1″ of water a week.
 A rain gauge is a great too to use to measure rainfall in your garden.

-Refreshing mulch beds will help the soil retain moisture and helps retain moisture, prevent disease and prevent weeds.
+Refreshing mulch beds will help the soil retain moisture and helps retain moisture (helping you save on your water bill), prevent disease, and prevent weeds.

 With the heat, weeds will flourish.
 Stay on top of them by pulling them before they get out of control.